Twingamerdudes/Lua-For-MPN/README.md

 * Squad combatant control
 * Audio support w/ FMOD
 * Audio support w/o FMOD
-* And many, many global functions for you to use.
+* And many, many other features for you to use.

 # Setup
 Get the DLL files from the releases section.
 Then drag and drop them into (M:PN's directory)/Madness Project Nexus_Data/Managed folder.

-That's it, it really is that simple.
+That's it, it is that simple.

 # Making your first Lua for M:PN mod
 This is a basic tutorial on how to make your first M:PN mod.

-Making mods with Lua is really easy using Lua for M:PN.
+Making mods with Lua is easy using Lua for M:PN.

 Navigate to your mods directory (if you don't have a mod setup, follow [Swain's overview to making mods](https://docs.google.com/document/d/1f_RbQGE45CY8no6mFuVGTaOTF7XnaK7yq5tJXty_JSA/)), then make a file called main.lua (it can be anything that ends with .lua, but it's nice to follow a format).